bigskapinsky/Squarespace-multilingual/README.md

  * An HTML/Javascript editor. (never hurts to check your syntax.)
  * I recommend doing this *before* writing all the content in your website.
 You'll need to rewrite everything...

+# A word of caution to this tale !
+> Please note that this is a quickfix that only works on the front-end.
+It works well with simple websites that don't have much user input.
+I wouldn't recommend this method if you have an online shop with complex interactions.
+Also, even though it's quite simple, you're still dealing with code.
+It is therefore possible that your website may break!
+I can't be held responsible if that happens. **Proceed at your own risk!**

+Now that that's out of the way...

 ## Getting started, The pages structure
  1. You'll need to add a blank page that isn't linked in your navigation.
 Don't add anything yet, just name it "Language change" with the URL Slug ```your-site.com/language-change```
  2. Next, you add links to the secondary navigation so it appears at the bottom (you can also add them at the top if you so wish).